 The Council has a number of statutory officers.
-The role of Head of Paid Service is undertaken by the Chief Executive; the role of Section 151 officer (Local Government Act 1972) is undertaken by the Corporate Director of Resources (or in his absence by the Head of Financial Services); and the role of Monitoring Officer is undertaken by the Head of legal and Constitutional Services.
+The role of Head of Paid Service is undertaken by the Chief Executive; the role of Section 151 officer (Local Government Act 1972) is undertaken by the Corporate Director of Resources (or in her absence by the Assistant Director - Finance Business Support and Enablement); and the role of Monitoring Officer is undertaken by the Assistant Director Assurance.
 Each has the power, and in some circumstances the duty, to refer matters to Cabinet or the Council if a breach of statutory requirements is likely.
 None of these officers have been required to use this specific power during the year.
 The statutory officers provide professional advice on all key decision-making reports to ensure legal, financial, risk management, procedure and equality implications are addressed.